 MTHFR A1298C is involved in converting 5-methylfolate (5MTHF) to tetrahydrofolate (THF).
 The gene is compromised by about 70% in MTHFR A1298C (+/+) individuals, and about 30% in people with a heterozygous (+/-) mutation.

-Unlike MTHFR C677T, it is not linked to elevated homocysteine levels and instead in linked to lower levels of tetrahydrobiopterin BH4.
+Unlike MTHFR C677T, it is not linked to elevated homocysteine levels unless there is a heterozygous MTHFR 1298 and 677 together.
+Disruptions in both MTHFR genes may lead to lower levels of tetrahydrobiopterin BH4.
+BH4 structurally resembles folate and has been described to be reduced in endothelial cells when increased levels of homocysteine are present.
 Low levels of BH4 are linked to low levels of serotonin, dopamine, melatonin, norepinephrine and epinephrine.
-BH4 plays a major role in the detoxification of ammonia.
-Ammonia is a by-product of protein metabolism, and therefore high amounts of muscle meats may create too much ammonia in people with this mutation.
+BH4 plays a major role in the detoxification of ammonia, by-product of protein metabolism, and therefore high amounts of muscle meats may create too much ammonia in people with the homozygous MTHFR 1298 gene.

 BH4 is depleted further by mercury, lead and aluminum.
 It is very important to reduce these in your diet and environment.
 Coenzyme Q10 (CoQ10) is a major natural energy source and is synthesized in humans from tyrosine through a cascade of precursors.
 These precursors require B1, B2, B3 (niacin) B5, B6, B12, folate and tetrahydrobiopterin (BH4) as their coenzymes in the Kreb’s Cycle.